 Please read this policy thoroughly before contacting me.

 Please note: I am continuously accepting ARCs, galleys, finished copies, catalogs, and emails about forthcoming titles.
-My receipt of monographs in any format does not guarantee I will read, review, include it on lists, or recommend it.
+My receipt of monographs in any format does not guarantee I will read, review, include them on lists, or recommend them.
 Due to the large number of titles I receive, it is not possible for me to contact each sender with a confirmation of receipt.

 Books I’ll consider:

-- Books written or edited by women, transgender, non-binary, genderqueer, gender-nonconforming, trans men, or trans women authors.
+- Books written or edited by women, femmes, transgender, non-binary, genderqueer, gender-nonconforming, gender-expansive, trans men, or trans women authors.

 - Currently, I will only consider books written by men if the authors are trans men, men of color, or men of other historically excluded populations, and then, only rarely.